Will Bagley: Biography

 William Grant Bagley was born to Lawrence Miles Bagley and Margene Bailey Bagley on May 27, 1950, in Salt Lake City, Utah.
 His ancestors came from England, Wales, Ireland, Scotland, Sweden and Germany.
-He was a descendant of the fifth governor of Connecticut, John Webster.
+He was a descendant of the fifth Governor of the Colony of Connecticut, John Webster.
 His paternal great grandfather was a Mormon pioneer from New Brunswick, Canada.
 From the age of nine he was raised in Oceanside, California, where his father was a long-serving mayor in the 1980s.
 His younger brother Pat Bagley became the notable Salt Lake Tribune editorial cartoonist and they are the uncles of professional surfer Dusty Payne.
 Bagley attended Brigham Young University in 1967–68, and then he transferred to University of California at Santa Cruz (UCSC), where he obtained his B.A. in History in 1971.
 At Santa Cruz Bagley studied writing with Page Stegner and history with John Dizikes.
 He graduated from UCSC between Richard White and Patricia Limerick, two of the leading lights of the "New Western History."
 While at UCSC he received the California State Scholar and President's Scholar awards.
 He considered an integral part of his education a trip he took in 1969, on a homemade raft built of framing lumber and barrels, down the Mississippi River from Rock Island, Illinois to New Orleans.
 After graduation he spent three years in North Carolina studying the local Bluegrass music and culture, and playing in bands.

 After college, Bagley worked as a laborer, carpenter, cabinet maker, and country musician for more than a decade.
 In 1979 he founded Groundhog Records to release his long-playing record, "The Legend of Jesse James."
 In 1982 he abandoned music and hard labor to take a writing position at Evans & Sutherland, a pioneering computer graphics firm.
 He worked in various high-tech ventures until 1995, when he started his career as a professional historian.
 He wrote more than twenty books.
 In 2008 historian David Roberts dubbed him the "sharpest of all thorns in the side of the Mormon historical establishment."

-Although he was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Bagley discontinued membership as an adult.
+Although he was raised as a member of The Church of Jesus Christ of Latter-Day Saints (LDS Church), Bagley discontinued membership as an adult.
 He publicly stated that he "never believed the theology since [he] was old enough to think about it."
 However, he was friends with believers and considered himself a "heritage Mormon," valuing his pioneer lineage.

-In September 2014, the Utah State Historical Society granted Bagley its most prestigious honor as a Fellow, joining "the ranks of such luminaries as Dale Morgan, Wallace Stegner, Juanita Brooks, and Leonard Arrington.".
+In September 2014, the Utah State Historical Society granted Bagley its most prestigious honor as a Fellow, joining "the ranks of such luminaries as Dale Morgan, Wallace Stegner, Juanita Brooks, and Leonard Arrington."
 Western Writers of America gave Bagley its 2019 Owen Wister Award for Lifetime Contributions to Western Literature in 2019.
 He said it was "an expression of affection from my WWA friends that is appreciated and humbling, for it calls to mind the words 'I am not worthy!'"

-Bagley lived and worked in Salt Lake City, Utah, until his death in 2021.
+Bagley lived and worked in Salt Lake City, Utah, until his death in 2021 at age 71.